IMMM-SFA/statepop/README.md

   - Generates two dataframes for each state, one migration numbers from all other states to the current state, and the other migration from the current state to all other states.

-- Regional_Migration_Vis.R
+- Regional_Migration_Vis.R (Generates additional output)
-  - Visualizes projected regional migration from each region (south, west, midwest, northeast) to the others based on the migration numbers of the constituent states of each region.
+  - Visualizes projected regional migration from each region (south, west, midwest, northeast) to the others based on migration numbers of the constituent states of each region.

 - Pop_Dis_Vis.R (Generates additional output)
   - Visualizes contributing factors to U.S. state-level population.
 For each state, it disaggregates population change